adefreitas/argonaut/README.md

 # About

-Rewrite of Archon in Go.
+Rewrite of [Archon](https://github.com/adefreitas/archon) in Go.
 Composes frames from a group of given images, and generates a video out of them

+## Background
+Originally wrote Archon in Typescript for covenience being familiar with TypeScript, but decided to give Go a first try and rewrote the project in Go while picking it up along the way.
+I did not document the performance improvements but was able to generate more videos per hour than with the TypeScript implementation

 ## External dependencies